Blog

 Landlord fines for illegal eviction

-These can be extensive, especially if you end up in court.
-Not only will you have to compensate the tenant – and it’s up to the court to decide that amount – but you’ll also have legal fees to pay.
+And if you end up in court, not only will you have to compensate the tenant – and it’s up to the court to decide that amount – but you’ll also have legal fees to pay.
 Read our ultimate guide to handling the eviction process for more information.

 Can you get fined for not having landlord insurance?